 A small, family-owned winery in the Finger Lakes, Silver Springs has attracted many awards with international merits for its variety of wines made from locally-grown grapes.
 Learn more about the craft of winemaking, especially with Silver Springs’ usage of solar energy.
 Guests can relax in the new tasting room and order fresh brick oven pizza, cheeses and wines of their choosing.

-Join a food and culture walking tour through West Village for six on-the-go tastings and two seated tastings at staple neighborhood restaurants and old school food shops.
+Join a Foods of NY walking tour through West Village for six on-the-go tastings and two seated tastings at staple neighborhood restaurants and old-school food shops.
 Fill up on thin-crust pizza, authentic cannoli, meatballs, cheeses, olive oils, salami, doughnuts and more!
 View incredible homes from the 1850s and wander through unique gardens.

-Celebrating a 200-year-old history, food tours in Troy are designed to inspire locals and out-of-towners alike with delicious cuisine at food establishments while taking in the culture and architectural sights.
+Celebrating a 200-year-old history, Taste of Troy food tours are designed to inspire locals and out-of-towners alike with delicious cuisine at food establishments while taking in the culture and architectural sights.
 Enjoy a leisurely walk while sipping and sampling iconic New York flavors, some of which have a special twist.
 There is also plenty of time built into the tour for shopping at the Troy Waterfront Farmer’s Market, home to over 80 vendors.

 A guided tour to the finest wineries of the North Fork of Long Island, Vintage Tours visits four unique wineries and offers a thorough exploration of one to learn more about the history and science of winemaking.
 Guests can take in the sights and enjoy a boxed lunch alongside wine tastings.
 Stops at local farmstands or bakeries for picking up fresh produce and baked goods is also available when the season allows.

 15. Ithaca Is Foodies Culinary Tours